sjtrotter/merl/README.md

 # Version 0.10.1
 This program uses [Semantic Versioning](http://semver.org)

+# UPDATES
+2022-08-08 - It has come to my attention that the nice folks at [Steam Workshop Downloader](https://steamworkshopdownloader.io/) have stopped providing the download service, at the behest of Valve; this makes the original instructions invalid, since you can no longer download steam maps this way.
+However, there are map creators that provide their map files separately - one that I know of is [Lethamyr](https://lethamyr.com/mymaps).

 # TODO
  === \(100%\) ===
  - [x] - Write python Tkinter interface